 Enjoy a family day out at Valencia Zoo

-For the perfect family day out when you visit Valencia, take the kids to Valencia Zoo.
+For the perfect kid-friendly day out when you visit Valencia, take the kids to Valencia Zoo.
 Covering 25 acres, the zoo was designed to give animals habitats as close to their natural habitats as possible.
-With landscaping designed to make tourists and visitors feel as though they have stepped into an African safari, you’ll be able to view animals in almost barrier-free in landscapes typical to the Savannah, Madagascar, and Equatorial Africa.
-The different species aren’t kept in separate enclosures, instead they co-exist as much as possible as they would in the wild.
-Who would have thought that you could spend your holidays in Valencia seeing lions, giraffes, antelopes, and rhinoceros all living together, gorillas in dense forest, and even hippos and crocodiles cooling off in the water?
+With landscaping designed to make tourists and visitors feel as though they have stepped into an African safari, you’ll be able to view animals in almost barrier-free landscapes typical to Savannah, Madagascar, and Equatorial Africa.
+The different species aren’t kept in separate enclosures, instead, they co-exist as much as possible as they would in the wild.
+Who would have thought that you could spend your holidays in Valencia seeing lions, giraffes, antelopes, and rhinoceros all living together, gorillas in dense forests, and even hippos and crocodiles cooling off in the water?

 Head to Gandia and discover the best beaches in Valencia

 Let’s be honest, when we think of Spanish Holidays, one of the first images that inevitably comes to mind is the incredible beaches in Spain.
 Well in Valencia, a trip to Gandia is the best way to visit the best beaches in Valencia.
 A Gandia beach vacation offers tourists over seven kilometers of coastline to explore.
 The city may not be the most well-known in the Valencia region, but with beaches like La Playa Norte, the small but beautiful Playa de Venecia, or Playa Rafalcaid, the perfect destination for kitesurfers, your holidays in Valencia can be spent experiencing some of the best beaches in Spain.

 Things to do in Alicante; holidays in Valencia